John VanDerLaan betting profile: Sony Open in Hawaii - PGA TOUR

 - VanDerLaan has an average of -0.228 Strokes Gained: Off-the-Tee in his past five tournaments.

-- He has an average of 0.058 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of 0.099 Strokes Gained: Around-the-Green in his past five tournaments.

-- VanDerLaan has an average of 0.248 Strokes Gained: Putting in his past five tournaments.
+- He has an average of 0.248 Strokes Gained: Putting in his past five tournaments.

-- He has averaged 0.178 Strokes Gained: Total in his past five tournaments.
+- VanDerLaan has averaged 0.178 Strokes Gained: Total in his past five tournaments.

 VanDerLaan's Strokes Gained rankings